 (3) In the case of an association that is an incorporated association, this section is in addition to, and does not limit, the application of the Associations Incorporation Act 1987 to the association.

-149. Other associations
+149. Other associations, forming etc.

 (1) Nothing in this Subdivision prevents the formation and carrying on of any other association, in relation to a government school or group of schools, that has as its object or one of its objects the promotion of the interests of the school or the group of schools or students at the school or the groups of schools either generally or in any particular respect.